IBM/graph-db-insights/README.md

 * [Data Science](https://medium.com/ibm-data-science-experience/): Systems and scientific methods to analyze structured and unstructured data in order to extract knowledge and insights.

-* [Graph Database](https://en.wikipedia.org/wiki/Graph_database): a graph database is a database that uses graph structures for semantic queries with nodes, edges and properties to represent and store data.
+* [Graph Database](https://en.wikipedia.org/wiki/Graph_database): A graph database is a database that uses graph structures for semantic queries with nodes, edges and properties to represent and store data.
 A key concept of the system is the graph (or edge or relationship), which directly relates data items in the store.
 The relationships allow data in the store to be linked together directly, and in many cases retrieved with one operation.

 ## Prerequisite